-From ghostly bridges to haunted abandoned properties, our state has several spooky spots to check out during Halloween.
+From ghostly bridges to haunted abandoned properties, our state has several spooky and haunted spots to check out in Frederick, MD.
 Here are a few of our favorite picks!

 - Glenn Dale Hospital

 - Witch’s Grave Of Truxton Park

 Haunted Spot — Glenn Dale Hospital

 Glenn Dale Hospital was a massive tuberculosis sanatorium that later became an institution for the criminally insane.
 The building was shut down in 1981 due to concerns over asbestos.